The Safeguarding Partnership Board aims to support the learning and development of professionals.

 The purpose of SCRs is to identify learning and to share good practice.
 When things go wrong there needs to be an objective analysis of what happened and why, so that important lessons can be learnt and services improved to reduce the risk of future harm to children.

-If you have concerns about a child or young person and need advice, please contact the designated safeguarding lead in your own organisation, or ring MASH (Multi Agency Safeguarding Hub) for advice.
+If you have concerns about a child or young person and need advice, please contact the designated safeguarding lead in your own organisation, or ring the Children and Families Hub for advice.